felixarntz/attachment-taxonomies/readme.txt

 If you're a developer and you have some ideas to improve the plugin or to solve a bug, feel free to raise an issue or submit a pull request in the [Github repository for the plugin](https://github.com/felixarntz/attachment-taxonomies).

 You can also contribute to the plugin by translating it.
 Simply visit [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/attachment-taxonomies) to get started.
-Note that you can help not only translating the plugin, but also the underlying library [_WPDLib_](https://github.com/felixarntz/wpdlib).

 == Screenshots ==